nj180903/Hybrid-CNN-Transformer-Model-for-Optimized-Crop-Management/README.md

 ## Overview
 This project presents a hybrid deep learning model combining Convolutional Neural Networks (CNN) and Transformer architectures to optimize crop management.
 The model assists in the agricultural sector by performing automated crop recognition, evaluating crop health, and predicting specific disease types.
 The hybrid model utilizes the spatial processing strengths of CNNs and the sequence modeling capabilities of Transformers for precise and efficient crop management.

+## Live Demo
+You can interact with the model and try out crop recognition, health status evaluation, and disease type prediction in real-time through the following link: https://farmerassistant.streamlit.app/ .

 ## Table of Contents
 - [Main Contributions](#main-contributions)
 - [System Overview](#system-overview)